maxpatiiuk/angular-no-external-asset-loader/README.md

    npx ng build
    ```

+   See that there is no build error for the `manually-imported.css` file, but
+   there is a build error for `auto-imported.css`.

 4. Start the development server in the app folder

    ```sh
    npx ng serve
    ```

-   See that the font is loaded correctly without errors.
+   See that the font is loaded correctly from both css files without errors.

-See node_modules/external-library/ for the dummy external library with a CSS
+See /node_modules/external-library/ for an example external library with a CSS
 file.

 ## Extra details

-From my understanding, this is the ESBuild plugin Angular provides for resolving assets in CSS files:
+From my understanding, this is the ESBuild plugin Angular provides for resolving
+assets in CSS files:

 https://github.com/angular/angular-cli/blob/cc05242aa8354f3280b5a70eb1f9c0e9d85f1408/packages/angular/build/src/tools/esbuild/stylesheets/css-resource-plugin.ts#L22-L30

-I am not sure why it is not applied to CSS files imported from external libraries.
+I am not sure why it is not applied to CSS files imported from external
+libraries.